Skip to main content

 The hardcoded data is intentional.
 It lets you verify that the full request-response cycle works end-to-end before introducing any persistence complexity.

-REST Adapter
+REST adapter

 The adapter layer translates between the domain and the outside world.
 For an inbound REST adapter, that means receiving HTTP requests, calling the domain, and returning HTTP responses.